This post may contain affiliate links. Read the full disclosure

-Vietnam is famous for their amazing street food and distinct flavours, so when planning our trip to Vietnam last year, we knew it was essential we did some type of foodie tour during our stay, aside from the Vietnamese cooking class in Hoi An we did later in our trip..
+Vietnam is famous for their amazing street food and distinct flavours, so when planning our trip to Vietnam last year, we knew it was essential we did some type of foodie tour during our stay, aside from the Vietnamese cooking class at our Sunrise Hoi An Resort we did later in our trip.

 There were a few other similar tours I found during my search, but many of these were conducted via motorbike.
 Simply not an option when travelling to Vietnam with a toddler.
 Well… maybe.
 But we weren’t that daring!